7 Reasons To Seek Addiction Treatment

 Poor diet in active addiction is a troubling, yet common issue.
 Many addicts do not receive the nutrients that their bodies so desperately need.
 In recreating a relationship with food through nutritional coaching, individuals begin to understand the lasting impact that diet has upon the physical body.
 As clients dissociate past eating habits with current lifestyles, they begin to make healthier choices.

-Our nutritionist designs meal plans and provides comprehensive diet analysis, working directly with clients to recreate healthy relationships with food—the source of our energy and physical strength.
+At RECO, our nutritionist designs meal plans and provides comprehensive diet analysis, working directly with clients to recreate healthy relationships with food—the source of our energy and physical strength.
 Working closely with our medical director, our nutritionist focuses on providing a comprehensive nutritional education to each client, ensuring a seamless transition toward a healthier diet and lifestyle.